Head chef at Plateau D&D London.

 Frederick has won several awards throughout his career, including the Roux Scholarship in 2000 where he was trained by Pierre Gagnaire.
 He then went on to win the prestigious Craft Guild National Chef of the Year Award in 2011, followed by the ultimate accolade, Master of Culinary Arts (MCA) in 2013.

-In September 2015, Frederick took on his next challenge as head chef of the newly revamped Le Pont de la Tour.
-Drawing inspiration from classic French cuisine with unexpected but thoughtful twists, he is highlighting the freshness and provenance of British produce cooked simply and elegantly.
+In September 2015, Frederick took on his next challenge as head chef of the newly revamped Le Pont de la Tour, before becoming Head Chef of The Don restaurant.
+His cooking style draws inspiration from classic French cuisine with modern twists.